-The current AS and A-level syllabus was introduced in Mathematics for students in September 2017.
+The current A-level syllabus was introduced in Mathematics for students in September 2017.
 This was designed to follow on from the new mathematics GCSE which was first examined in June 2017.

-All students will be assessed on their knowledge of Pure Mathematics, Mechanics and Statistics.
+All students will be assessed on their knowledge of Pure Mathematics alongside new topics in Mechanics and Statistics.
 The assessment objectives include a greater emphasis on modelling, problem-solving and reasoning, so some questions are likely to be longer with less scaffolding.
-This builds on the increase in problem-solving in GCSE so students will be better prepared but the course will be challenging.
+This builds on the increase in problem-solving seen in GCSE.
+Students achieving the top grade 9 at GCSE will be better prepared for this but the course is still extremely challenging.